tishalimaaCyber/Phishing-Email-Investigation-/report/phishing-email-investigation-report.md

 The email exhibited several characteristics commonly associated with phishing campaigns.

 **Sender Identity**
 The display name identified the sender as *[Redacted named individual]*, while the actual email address used an unrelated account name.
 This inconsistency reduces confidence in the claimed identity.
-Notably, the display name closely mirrored the recipient's own name, despite originating from an unrelated domain — a technique likely used to increase perceived familiarity or trust.
+Notably, the display name closely mirrored the recipient's own name, despite originating from an unrelated domain, a technique likely used to increase perceived familiarity or trust.

 **Reply-To Address**
 The Reply-To address differed from the sender address, indicating that responses would be directed to a different mailbox.
 This is a common tactic used to separate the visible sender identity from the destination receiving victim responses.